DigiBP/Team-Blueberries/README.md

 <a href="https://fhnw365.sharepoint.com/:v:/r/teams/w-DigiBP-MSc-BIS-SS23_m365-TeamBlueberries/Freigegebene%20Dokumente/Team%20Blueberries%20%F0%9F%AB%90/DigiBP%20Process%20Recordings%20v2%20(team%20blueberries).mp4?csf=1&web=1&e=XcsAWE"> <b>&rarr; Link to the process recordings</b></a>
 <p>This video file contains some recordings of the processes as a back-up for the presentation.</p>
 <!-- Ending Other artefacts -->

 <!-- Conclusion -->
 <h2 id="7.
 Conclusion">7.
 Conclusion</h2>
 <p>For this project we had a very specific context with the traditional watchmaking company that want to improve its processes, especially the absence request.
 Pain points were quickly identified (paper-based, non-digitized processes with many time-consuming manual tasks) and objectives were built on them (digitization of the process, offering an automatic scenario and more time for managers).
-These objectives have been achieved with the TO-Be process presented in chapter 4 and the make scenarios explained in chapter 5.</p>
+These objectives have been achieved with the To-Be process presented in chapter 4 and the Make scenarios explained in chapter 5.</p>
 </br></br>

 <h3 id="7.1 Limitations and Improvements">7.1 Limitations and Improvements</h2>
-<p> While the AS-IS process is very manual and happens mostly on paper, we aimed to automate some steps completely, such as the auto-reject scenario.
+<p> While the As-Is process is very manual and happens mostly on paper, we aimed to automate some steps completely, such as the auto-reject scenario.
 Therefore, managers must only handle absence requests that do not fulfil the formal requirements, e.g. taking too many days off or not being eligible for a specific type of absence.
-And finally, when an absence is approved, the manager still need to sign the approval document.</p>
+And finally, when an absence is approved, the manager can sign the approval document electronically.</p>

-<p>The "check team schedule" step remains manual because the Excel sheet containing the yearly team schedule is built quite complex and unsuitable for looking up specific values.
-We would have had to write a custom query to specify the date range of the absence request, identify the employee number and check the capacity simultaneously.
-While this would have been a helpful automation step, we needed to gain the knowledge, skills or resources to write a successful query, and, therefore, we left this step up to be done by the manager as a user task.
-There are two other manual tasks: "check project situation" and "sign approval document".
-The first one is also explained by the complexity to communicate between that kind of information and make, while the second is for legal reason.</p>
+<p>The "check team schedule" step remains manual because the google sheet containing the yearly team schedule is built quite complex and is unsuitable for looking up specific values.
+Future improvement could be to write a custom query to specify the date range of the absence request, identify the employee number and check the capacity simultaneously.</p>

+<p> Also the "check project situation" step is a user task due to its complexity.
+While the second user task "sign approval document", has to be done manually due to legal reasons.</p>

-<p>In the interests of continuous improvement, future work could attempt to further reduce the remaining manual tasks, and offer the possibility of tracking all approved requests to enable HR to analyze these absences, e.g. in a tool like a team tracker.</p>
+<p>In the interests of continuous improvement, future work could attempt to further reduce the remaining manual tasks, and offer the possibility of tracking all approved requests to enable HR to analyze these absences, e.g. in a tool like a team tracker.
+Lastly another improvement for the future could be to introduce an innovative solution that integrats the coompany's ERP system with a user-friendly interface accessible to all employees, e.g. by incorporating fingerprint recognition for secure login, employees can easily request leaves of absence while conveniently checking their remaining vacation days.</p>

 <p>Finally, we encountered problems with the flow of data in the workflow.
-When testing with data inputs, the scnearios in make often processed old requests and we had to find out where the data was stuck several times.
+When testing with data inputs, the scenarios in Make often processed old requests and we had to find out where the data was stuck several times.
 Often, we had to set up a module again or run the process until everything was up to date.
 But even with those measures in place, there were still issues that we were not fully able to solve.</p>

 <!--
 <p>Finally, the solution to the step "send data to team schedule" is not quite elegant because a recipient receives the email about their approved absence request twice for a specific scenario.
 Suppose the employee has applied for an absence, which must be prov-approved and checked with the project schedule.
 In that case, they will receive an email with a signed approval document and an additional confirmation email separately.
-We realised that this could have been better, but due to the nature of the TO-BE process, we left this solution as it was with the notion that this would be an improvement step to be done in the future.</p>
+We realised that this could have been better, but due to the nature of the To-Be process, we left this solution as it was with the notion that this would be an improvement step to be done in the future.</p>
 -->

 </br></br>